Fujinomiya, Shizuoka: Surrounding municipalities

-Per Japanese census data, the population of Fujinomiya has steadily increased over the past 50 years.

 Climate

 The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Fujinomiya is 14.9 °C. The average annual rainfall is 1881 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.1 °C, and lowest in January, at around 4.4 °C.